simazhi/sinologica/content/post/2020-06-18-the-abralin-lectures.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/h8x-5eEyDjc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Louise McNally - Meaning: for Others, and for Ourselves

+This talk starts out by trying to unify the worlds of formal semantics and lexical semantics, which made me feel excited.
+However, throughout the talk it becomes clear the paradigm she is working in is what Geeraerts refers to as Neo-Structuralist approaches to lexical semantics, which of course are somewhat relatable to the formal semantics enterprise.
+McNally spends a large amount of the talk on the comparison of figurative expressions of *to sweep* and *barrar* (Spanish), which I found very interesting, and I would recommend mostly this part of [the talk](https://youtu.be/nbLlHNgkUsc), even though it is almost devoid of the huge -- and I mean HUGE -- amount of literature on metaphors as it is done in Cognitive Semantics, which I find a missed opportunity.
+On the other hand, during the Q&A McNally really shows a passion for semantics which is highly contagious.
+Good talk.

 ### Howard Lasnik - Levels of Representation and Semantic Interpretation: a Brief History and a Case Study

 This is a pretty standard talk that gives the standard narrative of the different incarnations of generative grammar.
 [Check it out here if that's new for you and you feel compelled to know.](https://youtu.be/jfG6j0Cwi6I)